ruxailab/gsoc/ideas2024.md

 **Skills Required:** Javascript, Accessibility
 **Possible Mentors:** Marc
 **Difficulty:** Easy

 ---

 ### Integration of heat maps into Remote Usability LAB.
 (175h)
-Heat map is an umbrella term for different heat mapping tools: scroll maps, click maps, and move maps.
+Heat map is an umbrella term for different heat mapping tools scroll maps, click maps, and move maps.
 Knowing the difference is handy, as each type helps you investigate a slightly different aspect of your website performance.
 The aim of this project is to develop and integrate a tool that allows to record the different heat maps inside.

 **Keywords:** Artificial Intelligence (AI), Remote Usability Testing, Development.